KauzClay/docs-tap/scc/config-deploy-multi-env.hbs.md

 To configure and deploy to multiple environments with custom parameters, ensure that your supply chains are compatible with the feature limits.

-This feature is in beta and has the following limitation:
+This feature has the following limitation:

 - Innerloop development is not supported.